 Do not accept any attempt by the railroad to settle or delay your case without consulting an attorney.

-In addition to being familiar with railroad specific terminology and work conditions, railroad claims handling procedures, railroad pension and benefits programs, and specific requirements of the Safety Appliance Act and Boiler Inspection Act.
-Dangers to railroad workers are unique – - whether in the form of sudden accidents, cumulative trauma, or toxic exposure leading.
-To ensure that the FELA’s railroad worker specific rights are enforced to the workers greatest advantage, an attorney must have significant training and experience working with the FELA, its statute specific guarantees to railroad workers, and the special dangers and risks associated with long-term railroad employment.
-You should ask your FELA lawyer detailed questions about his experience litigating FELA matters, working with the Railroad Retirement Board, past verdicts and settlements, and general understanding of railroad work conditions and associated risks.
+In addition to being familiar with railroad specific terminology and working conditions, your FELA attorney must be understand railroad claims handling procedures, and Railroad Retirement Board benefits and procedures.
+Further, they need to understand the specific requirements of the Safety Appliance Act and the Locomotive Inspection Act.
+To ensure that the FELA’s railroad worker specific rights are enforced to the workers greatest advantage, an attorney must have significant training and experience working with FELA, its statute specific guarantees to railroad workers, and the special dangers and risks associated with long-term railroad employment.
+Dangers to railroad workers are unique, and the attorneys of Cook, Leverett & Underwood, LLP have years of experience litigating on behalf of hundreds of injured railroaders.